chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 ### The Great Experiment Begins

-While the Uniswap airdrop brought decentralized governance to the masses in 2020, the story of DAOs begins several years earlier, with a far more cautionary tale.
+But this wasn't crypto's first experiment with digital democracy.
+The story of DAOs begins with a far more cautionary tale.

 It's 2016, and Ethereum has been live for barely a year.
 A group of developers launches "The DAO", a venture capital fund with no managers, no office, and no legal structure.
 Just smart contracts and the collective wisdom of token holders.
 Within weeks, it raises $150 million, becoming the largest crowdfunding campaign in history.

 Then a week later it gets hacked for $60 million due to a smart contract bug.

 The DAO's spectacular rise and fall taught the crypto world a crucial lesson: decentralized governance isn't just about writing smart contracts but rather about reimagining how humans coordinate at scale.
-The dream was compelling.
-To eliminate the principal-agent problems that plague traditional organizations by giving every stakeholder direct voting power.
-No more CEOs making self-serving decisions.
-No more boards prioritizing shareholders over users.
-Just pure, democratic coordination.
+If every stakeholder held direct voting power, the thinking went, then no CEO could make self-serving decisions and no board could prioritize shareholders over users.
+The elimination of traditional principal-agent problems seemed within reach.

-But democracy, it turns out, is messy, especially when voters are pseudonymous, the treasury is programmable money, and decisions execute automatically through immutable code.
+The theory was elegant, but reality proved messier.
+Democracy works differently when voters are pseudonymous, the treasury is programmable money, and decisions execute automatically through immutable code.

 ### From Code to Constitution